-However, this weapon never extra damage to PCs.
-Similarly, being struck by the weapon does NOT remove a Protection from Fire, Stalwart Spirit, Spell of Shielding, or similar effect.
+However, this weapon never does extra damage to PCs.
+Similarly, being struck by the weapon does NOT remove a effect to their ammunition when fired.

+Protection from Fire, Stalwart Spirit, Spell of Shielding, or similar effect.
 When using this ability, the Warrior Mage should call "True" and then the weapon color.

 At 15th rank, they may use True Strike on missile weapons as well.
-Bows and crossbows so affected transfer the effect to their ammunition when fired.
+Bows and crossbows so affected transfer the